abarton51/numerical_analysis_math4640/README.md

   - template.tex
 - LICENSE
 - README.md
-- solutions
-  - python
+- sols
   - hw#
     - Dockerfile
-      - environment.yml
-      - hw#_sols.py
-      - q#.py
-      - README.md
-  - rust
-    - hw#
-      - Dockerfile
     - Cargo.toml
     - Cargo.lock
     - src
-      - target

 ## Running

-Each homework solution is located in the `solutions/` directory.
+Each homework solution is located in the `sols/` directory.
 Simply build and run the container from the Dockerfile in each homework folder.

-Example: `docker build -t hw1 .`
+Example: `docker build -t hw1 . && docker run hw1:latest`

-Once inside the container's shell, run `python -m s -q <question_module`.
-For example, `python -m s -q q3` would run the solution for question 3.
-Solutions are displayed in terminal.

 Each homework solution directory has a README with more details on building and running.